13 September 2008 Delhi bombings: Investigation

 Two persons were detained from Connaught Place area soon after the blasts.
 Delhi Police said an 11-year-old boy had claimed to have seen the perpetrators; he informed police that the suspects, clad in black kurta-pyjamas, were seen placing bags in a dustbin.
 The Delhi Police soon, within three hours of the blast, arrested another person who the police suspect to be the mastermind of the blast.

 Preliminary investigation by police reveal Indian Mujahideen-SIMI cell led by Abdul Subhan Qureshi alias Tauqir, having information technology background from Mumbai, to be involved.
 Another person named Qayamuddin is also under investigation.
 Four more people have also been detained and questioned.

-In the morning of 19 September, the Batla House encounter took place, in which Delhi Police shot down two persons, thought to be suspects, hiding in L-18 block of Jamia Nagar, Delhi.
+On the morning of 19 September, the Batla House encounter took place, in which Delhi Police shot down two persons, thought to be suspects, hiding in L-18 block of Jamia Nagar, Delhi.
 Two others suspects were arrested while one managed to escape.
 Bashir alias Atif, believed to be the mastermind was one of the two killed.
 Inspector Mohan Chand Sharma, who was injured in the encounter, died in a hospital.
 He was credited with helping to have killed 35 terror suspects, 85 arrests and also the winner of 75-odd encounters, 150 medals and seven gallantry awards.
 Later, the intelligence team said that the arrested allegedly had links with Dubai and further questioned if they had any link with Dawood Ibrahim.

 On 23 September, the police arrested five more people from Mumbai and Uttar Pradesh.
 All five are suspected to be part of the Indian Mujahadeen's think tank.
 The men were: